live627/xhr2-uploader/README.md

 ## Why another library?

-I find that all good librraries which feature what I want are too big asnd hard to read.
+I find that all good libraries which feature what I want are too big asnd hard to read.

 My goals with this script are:
 - to keep it as lean and readable as possible